 From 1989 until 2006, the Portman Group ran educational campaigns to raise public awareness of sensible drinking advice and the dangers of alcohol misuse.
 At the end of 2006, however, the Portman Group transferred all its educational funding and resources to a new charity, The Drinkaware Trust, in a ground-breaking initiative to tackle alcohol misuse.
 This meant that the Portman Group could concentrate on standards practised by the alcohol producers in areas such as labelling, marketing and social responsibility.

-The Portman Group is funded by nine member companies who represent every sector of drinks production and collectively account for more than half the UK alcohol market.
+The Portman Group is funded by eleven member companies who represent every sector of drinks production and collectively account for more than half the UK alcohol market.

 They recognise that they have both a responsibility and a major business interest in reducing the harmful use of alcohol and have pioneered a number of innovative initiatives to educate the public about responsible drinking.
 These include unit labelling, the widespread promotion of responsible drinking messages and bringing about the creation of Drinkaware, an independent charity, which is now the main source of consumer information on responsible drinking.
 Portman Group members continue to provide significant funding for Drinkaware’s education and campaigning work.